 But, someone may argue, mathematical natural science arose almost two hundred years prior to modern technology so how can this assertion be correct.
 This view is based on the instrumental view of technology and does not consider the essence of modern technology.
 The essence of modern technology is nothing technological.
 The framing or en-framing stance is not a technological gadget, not an IPad or a technological thing at all; in fact, it is not a thing at all.
 The essence of modern technology is not a thing but a theory, a way of looking and of understanding of what makes a thing a thing at all.
 It is a way of looking disclosively at things that allows the manufacture of high-tech things.
 If we look at the order, we have: technology > modern science > modern technological gadgets, Science works as mediator: it serves to establish the world view where modern technological gadgets can find their home, their place.
 Science serves the essence of technology by bringing about the com-posing (composites, the producing) of high tech things.
 The essence of modern technology is the beginning or source, but it does not manifest itself until the end, in the technological things, much as the acorn does not manifest itself as the oak until the end.

 The essence of what something is determines from the start what that something will be, but it does not manifest itself until the end.
 We cannot see the oak in the acorn until the acorn fully manifests itself as an oak.
 We do not see the efficacy of the theory until it comes to its fruition and realization in practice.
-The essence of something does not show itself from the start but remains hidden until the end, until its end products appear.
+The essence of something does not show itself from the start but remains hidden until the end, until its end products appear and are pro-duced or “brought forth”.
 The essence of what something is keeps itself concealed the longest.
 Science mediates between the essence and the things of technology.
-Science is logos.
+Science through its mathematical projection is logos.

 Modern Physics and Causality: A Few Notes on Heisenberg